twskj/pretty-swag/README.md

 ## Output format

- - SingleFile - A single html but need the internet connection to download libraries from CDN (Default).
+ - SingleFile - A single html embedded all fonts and icon in one file.
+(Default).
- - Offline - Self Hosted files in a directory.
+ - Offline - A html file and a resource folder for css and js.
- - Embedded - A single html but without Material icons.
+ - Lite - A single html but need the internet connection to obtain required resources.
+ - NoIcon - Does not use Roboto font, and no icons

 ## Features